qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

 GetPrint requests
 -----------------

-One very nice feature of QGIS Server is that it make use of the QGIS Desktop print composers.
+One very nice feature of QGIS Server is that it makes use of the QGIS Desktop print composers.
+You can learn about it in the :ref:`server_getprint` section.

 If you open the :file:`world.qgs` project with QGIS Desktop you will find a print composer named ``Population distribution``.
 A simplified ``GetPrint``